Skip to main content

 Is the tingling normal?

-Yes, tingling (paresthesias) is a very common side effect and is harmless.
+Yes, tingling (paresthesias) is a very common side effect and is often not dangerous.
 It often improves with continued use.
-If severe or bothersome, discuss with your doctor.
+If it is severe, worsening, or associated with weakness, confusion, vomiting, or breathing changes, contact your doctor because acetazolamide can affect electrolytes and acid-base balance.

 Why do sodas taste weird?

 Acetazolamide alters how you taste carbon dioxide.
 Carbonated beverages may taste flat or metallic.
-This is harmless but can be unpleasant.
+This taste change is not dangerous by itself, but it can be unpleasant.

 How long do I need to take this?